 Of course, you shouldn’t miss the Eastbourne Miniature Steam Railway, as the 1/8 scale locomotives gently putter their way around a five-acre lake set in country grounds with picnic areas and abundant wildlife.

-The relaxed pace of life here should appeal to all day trippers from London by train, but it naturally attracts more mature visitors who can get cheaper rail fares with a Senior Railcard.
+The relaxed pace of life here should appeal to all day-trippers from London by train, but it naturally attracts more mature visitors who can get cheaper rail fares with a Senior Railcard.

-Direct trains from London Victoria go to Eastbourne with fastest journey times from 1 hour and 20 minutes.
+Direct trains from London Victoria go to Eastbourne with the fastest journey times from 1 hour and 20 minutes.
 Eastbourne seafront is under a mile from the station.

 A popular Victorian resort, today Southsea is less crowded than most, but there are plenty of attractions and cultural sights for those who know where to look.
 Much of Southsea’s appeal centres on the seafront area.

 Southsea Beach is a flinty, shingle 3-mile expanse running from Old Portsmouth to Eastney which slopes gently into the sea.
 From here you can look out at ‘Palmerston’s Follies’, a series of five defensive forts built in the 1860s and 70s to protect against inland invasion.